BredaUniversityGames/xs/docs/design/design.md

 ---
 # Architecture & Design

 xs is an e**X**tra **S**mall game engine, aimed at quick iterations on small games.
 The core is C++, games are Wren.
 It is mainly built around how its authors make games: plenty of code and some procedural generation.

 *This document goes over key decisions and their impact, and it covers usage.
 It is not a Technical Design Document, API reference or Tutorial.*

 ## Philosophy

 Everything follows from these key points.

 **Code-first.** Code is a creative expression and in xs code is the main way to create games.
 All game logic is written in a scripting language.
 The engine's UI is minimal and mostly used for debugging, tweaking and inspection.

-**Rapid ideation.** Scripts should be hot-reload without restarting and new projects should take minutes to get off the ground.
-The UI should exposes game parameters at runtime for live editing.
+**Rapid ideation.** Scripts should hot-reload without restarting and new projects should take minutes to get off the ground.
+The UI should expose game parameters at runtime for live editing.

-**No features, no bugs.** Every line of API is promise that needs to be kept for the lifetime of the project. xs actively tries to maintain minimal feature set, but one the works reliably at all times.
+**No features, no bugs.** Every line of API is a promise that needs to be kept for the lifetime of the project. xs actively tries to maintain a minimal feature set, but one that works reliably at all times.

-**Tiny, but shippable** More than experiments, a game should be shippable on most platforms with xs.
+**Tiny, but shippable.** More than experiments, a game should be shippable on most platforms with xs.

 **Minimal cognitive load.** xs aims to reduce the number of choices that a game developer would need to make at any given time.